 But the era of “Reefer Madness” in the late 1930s prompted the US Federal Bureau of Narcotics commissioner Harry Anslinger to make the sexist and racist claims that cannabis turned women into nymphomaniacs who sought “relations with Negros and entertainers.
 [5]” This fear-based rhetoric quickly advanced the agenda of cannabis criminalization, resulting in its designation as a Schedule I controlled substance.

-Thanks to the activism of cannabis proponents and scientists over the decades, many forms of cannabis have now been legalized, and certain cannabis-derived products are now available for medicinal, therapeutic, and recreational use, including to enhance sexual pleasure [6].
+Thanks to the activism of cannabis proponents and scientists over the decades, many forms of cannabis have now been legalized, and certain cannabis-derived products are now available for recreational use [6].

 Cannabis and libido

 Though there is not a massive amount of clinical research on cannabis and the libido, most of the research that does exist relies on data from questionnaires.
-However, despite the limited evidence, these surveys indicate that cannabis does enhance the sexual experience of many women and men who use cannabis [7].
+However, despite the limited evidence, these surveys indicate that cannabis seems to affect the perceptions of sexual experience of many women and men who use it [7].

 Can cannabis ease anxiety around sex?

 Sexual arousal and functioning are complicated and multilayered issues.
 Thus, the discussion around cannabis and sexuality sometimes has less to do with cannabis and more to do with psychology.
 Of course, good sex means different things to different people.
-Yet, it may be safe to say that most people need to achieve a level of relaxation and comfort to be able to enjoy sex fully.
-The fact that cannabis is often purported to help with worry and discomfort makes the plant a believable asset to a sexual experience.
-In other words, by helping to reduce a person’s worries, it makes sense that it might affect people’s experience of sex indirectly [8].
+Yet, it may be safe to say that most people need to achieve a level of relaxation and comfort to be able to enjoy sex fully [8].

-Additionally, cannabinoids like Delta-9 THC and CBD can work synergistically in what is known as the entourage effect to alter certain physical and emotional responses such as restlessness and anxiety [9].
+Cannabinoids like Delta-9 THC and CBD can work synergistically in what is known as the entourage effect to alter certain responses [9].
 The entourage effect is a process whereby the compounds of the cannabis plant work together in the body, enhancing the effects of the plant.

 The endocannabinoid system and sexual responses